Best Disney Moderate Resorts

 Built in 1992, the resort initially opened the Alligator Bayou section, and later added the Magnolia Bend section a short time after.

-Each section has 1,024 guest rooms, with Alligator Bayou’s featuring rustic, weathered lodges and Magnolia Bend styled with building to mimic the grand manor homes of southern plantations.
+Each section has 1,024 guest rooms, with Alligator Bayou’s featuring rustic, weathered lodges and Magnolia Bend styled with buildings to mimic the grand manor homes of southern plantations.

 Guests can take buses to/from the theme parks, or take the Sassagoula River Cruise boat to Disney Springs (the major shopping and dining area of Disney World).